-Should a student need to take a leave of absence from the program, the student will follow the guidelines included in the Graduate Academic Bulletin and included on the "Leave of Absence Request Application" form.
+Should a student need to take a leave of absence from the program, the student will follow the guidelines included in the APSU Graduate Bulletin and included on the "Leave of Absence Request Application" form.
 These steps include completing and submitting the "Leave of Absence Request Application" through the College of Graduate Studies.
 Additionally, students taking a full leave of absence or reducing their coursework load in a partial leave of absence will work with their academic advisor and, as applicable, the clinical coordinator to develop a plan for completing their coursework.
-Students who are engaged in practicum or internship will also work with their site supervisors to develop a plan for the leave of absence or reduction in hours.
-Students should note that clinical sites cannot guarantee the availability of clinical position at the time of return.
-When student is ready to return at a time no later than 2 years after the leave of absence, complete and submit the "Approval for Reinstatement Following a Leave of Absence" form through the College of Graduate Studies.
+Students engaged in practicum or internship will also work with their site supervisors to develop a plan for the leave of absence or reduced hours.
+Students should note that clinical sites cannot guarantee the availability of clinical positions at the time of return.
+When the student is ready to return no later than two years after the leave of absence, complete and submit the "Approval for Reinstatement Following a Leave of Absence" form through the College of Graduate Studies.